 A significant portion of our remuneration costs are included in exploration expenditures based on the nature of the work undertaken in the period.
-Wages and benefits included in exploration expenditures totaled \$1.32 million in Fiscal 2024, compared to \$1.44 million in Fiscal 2023.
+Wages and benefits included under the heading of exploration expenditures totaled \$0.30 million in Q1 2025 and were \$0.03 million higher than in Q1 2024 due to higher average wage costs in 2025.